PrepTest 78, Passage 2, Question 8

 Summary

-- The correct interpretation of 'something to display' is an action aimed at creating a positive impression on others, not for the patron's enjoyment.
+• It is concluded that the correct interpretation of 'something to display' refers to creating a positive impression on others, rather than providing personal satisfaction to the patron.

 Chapters